ILLINOIS TRIAL LAWYERS

 Medical Malpractice

 Long-term care facilities are not the only places where negligence takes place.
 Any doctor, nurse, or other health care professional can deviate from the standard of care they owe their patients and seriously harm them.
-Oftentimes, medical malpractice occurs when patients are being diagnosed, administered medications, during childbirth, or while being placed under general anesthesia, or being operated on.
+Often, medical malpractice occurs when patients are being diagnosed, administered medications, during childbirth, or while being placed under general anesthesia or being operated on.

 Workers’ Compensation